Zachay-NAU/Biosignals-with-TinyML/README.md

 Thus, we can directly call the relevant library during programming

 ### The second way is to build a "ready-to-go binary" firmware
-We can directly drop the firmware into the device storage after it enters the boot mode.
+We can directly drop the firmware into the device storage after it enters the boot mode
+The tips will show in the serial port